Line 412 - Investment tax credit

-Certain renounced Canadian exploration expenses, qualify for the ITC.
+Certain renounced Canadian exploration expenses qualify for the ITC.
 You can claim this credit if you received Form T101, Statement of Resource Expenses, or a T5013 slip, Statement of Partnership Income, with an amount in box 194.
-See Form T2038(IND), Investment Tax Credit (Individuals) for more information.
+For more information, see Form T2038(IND), Investment Tax Credit (Individuals).

 How to claim

-For the current year, complete the appropriate parts of Form T2038(IND), Investment Tax Credit (Individuals) and enter the amount of your credit on line 412 of Schedule 1 of your income tax return.
+For the current year, fill in the appropriate parts of Form T2038(IND), Investment Tax Credit (Individuals) and enter the amount of your credit on line 412 of Schedule 1 of your income tax return.

 You can carry back the credit you earn for up to three years and use it to reduce your federal tax.
 To do this, complete Part E of form T2038(IND).

-You can carry forward for up to 20 years credits earned in tax years that end after 1997 for up to 20 years.
+You can carry forward credits earned in tax years that end after 1997 for up to 20 years.
 To do this, submit form T2038(IND) with your tax return.